adrita612/YOLO-Advanced-Object-Detection-Model/README.md

 ---

 ## Part IV: Increasing Image Size (640 → 800)

+*Note results can be found in "Results Part IV"

 The input image size was increased from 640 to 800 to better capture small objects.